chaconnewu/awesome-augmented/awesomes/awesome-courses.md

   <img alt="Readings" height="20" src="https://assets-cdn.github.com/images/icons/emoji/unicode/1f4da.png" title="Readings" width="20"/>
   <ul>
    <li>
     Many of the problems in artificial intelligence, statistics, computer systems, computer vision, natural language processing, and computational biology, among many other fields, can be viewed as the search for a coherent global conclusion from local information.
-The probabilistic graphical models framework provides an unified view for this wide range of problems, enabling efficient inference, decision-making and learning in problems with a very large number of attributes and huge datasets.
+The probabilistic graphical models framework provides a unified view for this wide range of problems, enabling efficient inference, decision-making and learning in problems with a very large number of attributes and huge datasets.
 This graduate-level course will provide you with a strong foundation for both applying graphical models to complex problems and for addressing core research topics in graphical models.
    </li>
    <li>
     <a href="http://www.cs.cmu.edu/~epxing/Class/10708-14/lecture.html">